gotify/website/docs/nginx.md

     proxy_set_header   X-Forwarded-Proto http;
     proxy_redirect     http:// $scheme://;

+    # The proxy must preserve the host because gotify verifies the host with the origin
+    # for WebSocket connections
+    proxy_set_header   Host $http_host;

     # These sets the timeout so that the websocket can stay alive
     proxy_connect_timeout   7m;
     proxy_send_timeout      7m;